grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/_index.md

 ### Supported data sources

-Grafana-managed alert rules can query backend data sources with enabled alerting, specifying `{"backend": true, "alerting": true}` in the [plugin.json](/developers/plugin-tools/reference-plugin-json).
+Grafana-managed alert rules can query backend data sources if Grafana Alerting enabled by specifying `{"backend": true, "alerting": true}` in the [plugin.json](/developers/plugin-tools/reference-plugin-json).

 The following data sources are supported: